CodeSnob98/algoS-FE/README.md

 # algoS-FE
-before running the project , there should be the node_modules folder downloaded while doing "npx create-react-app my-app"
+before running the project , there should be the node_modules folder inside the frontend folder. to  download the node_modules do "npx create-react-app my-app" then paste the node_module folder.